ikhsannur1996/assignment-etl-airflow/README.md

 **Submission Guidelines:**
 - Ensure that the documentation is well-formatted and includes relevant explanations and assumptions.
 - Slide Presentation: Create a slide presentation to accompany the stored procedure.
 Each slide should focus on explaining a specific step of the procedure, detailing its significance, execution process, and impact on the overall ETL workflow.
 Ensure the slides are clear, concise, and visually appealing to facilitate understanding.
-- Compress the Airflow DAG scripts and documentation into a single folder.
-(Optional)
-- Submit the compressed folder containing the scripts and documentation.
-(Optional)

-Zip Archive Submission: Save both the stored procedure script and the slide presentation as separate files within a zip archive.
-This zip file should be submitted through the Learning Management System (LMS) to facilitate grading and feedback.

 **Note:** Utilize libraries and external resources as needed, and ensure that your implementation follows best practices for ETL pipelines and Airflow DAG design.